ygidtu/trackplot/docs/command_line_usage.md

 **known issues: **

+- the `Agg`, `PDF`, etc. backends may cause the small protein domains missing in final output image.
-- the `Cairo` backend required `cairocffi` packages, which may have difficulty to install for some users, if then please try to use our docker image or use a alternative backend like Agg/PDF.
+- the `Cairo` backend required `cairocffi` packages, which may have difficulty to install for some users, if then please try to use our docker image or use an alternative backend like `Agg/PDF`.
-- the `Agg`, `PDF`, etc. backends may cause the small protein domains missing in final output image, so use as appropriate.

 ![](imgs/cmd/1.svg)

+**Note:** `Cairo` backend may disable the heatmap rasterisation, so use as appropriate.

 The recommended combination of backend and image formats please check [matplotlib backend](https://matplotlib.org/stable/users/explain/backends.html)